rarorza/awesome/readme.md

 # AwesomeWM

-Configuration files for AwesomeWM and rofi, both dark themed.
+Config files for AwesomeWM with widgets (power menu, bluetooth menu and wifi menu), picom, ranger, alacrity and zsh.

+You can try my [script](https://github.com/rarorza/script) for post install Arch Linux or drop the files manually.

 The themes folder refers only to AwesomeWM, to install it, copy the theme.lua file from the '/themes/Dark' folder to '/usr/share/awesome/'.